MLSDev/development-standards/common/common.md

 ## Licenses

 If you are going to use a third-party component in your project, check its license first.
-You can use a component with permissive type of license with no doubts.
+You can use a component with permissive type of license (e.g. BSD, MIT, Apache) with no doubts.
 For other licenses, discuss and agree the usage of component with Project Manager and Client.

 Useful web site: http://choosealicense.com/